chevah/geck/docs/index.rst

 * Rule #0: Simple things should be simple, complex things should be possible.
   (Alan Key)

-* Rule #1: Keep it DRY!
-Don't repeat yourself!
+* Rule #1: Keep it DRY.
+Don't repeat yourself.

-* Rule #2: KISS - Keep it simple, stupid!
+* Rule #2: KISS - Keep it simple, stupid.

-* Rule #3: If it ain't broke, don't fix it!
+* Rule #3: If it ain't broke, don't fix it.

+* Rule #4: Ask for forgiveness, not permission.

 Based on previous rule the project should fit simple needs but also be able to scale for more complex usage.